corda/corda/docs/source/aws-vm.rst

 To help you design, build and test applications on Corda, called CorDapps, a Corda network AMI can be deployed from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/B077PG9SP5>`_ Instructions on running Corda nodes can be found `here <https://docs.corda.net/deploying-a-node.html>`_

 This Corda network offering builds a pre-configured network of Corda nodes as Ubuntu virtual machines (VM).
-The network comprises of a Notary node and three Corda nodes using version 1 of Corda.
+The network consists of a Notary node and three Corda nodes using version 1 of Corda.
 The following guide will also show you how to load one of four `Corda Sample apps <https://www.corda.net/samples>`_ which demonstrates the basic principles of Corda.
 When you are ready to go further with developing on Corda and start making contributions to the project head over to the `Corda.net <https://www.corda.net/>`_.

 Pre-requisites
 --------------